slacy/openmusictheory.github.io/framingFunctions.md

 {{ page.title }}
 ================

-Often, themes are surrounded by material that exists outside its boundaries, but does not belong to another theme.
-As they depend on the theme to which they are attached, William Caplin has described these passages as “before-the-beginning,” an *introductory* function or “after-the-end," a *post-cadential function.*
+Often, a theme is surrounded by material that exists outside its boundaries, but which is clearly dependent on the theme itself.
+This material is, as William Caplin has noted, “before-the-beginning,” an *introductory* *(prefix)* function or “after-the-end," a *post-cadential* *(suffix)* function

 ## Introduction ##